secrtsqrl/secrtsqrl.github.io/index.markdown

 ## Education

+### University of Western Sydney

-Bachelor of Computer Science @ University of Western Sydney
+Bachelor of Computer Science